opf/openproject/docs/development/documentation/README.md

 ### Highlighting

 For very important information, considering setting a highlighted box.
-You can use this markdown part for it:
+You can use this markdown element for it:

-'<div class="alert alert-info" role="alert">
+`<div class="alert alert-info" role="alert">
 **Note**: There is no possibility to undo changes to work packages (Ctrl+Z).
-</div>'
+</div>`

 ## Contributing